jupyter-naas/data-product-framework/assets/README.md

 # Assets

+## Description
-Any assets (image, gif, csv, diagrams, slide) related to the project scope of work.
+Any assets (PNG, JPG, GIF, CSV, diagrams, slides) related to the project scope of work.